 When trying to change something to benefit people, it will always be important to set out your evidence, the stories of those you serve, and your ideas for a better future.
 This can often result in the form of a policy report or brief.

-If we had one critique, it would be that sometimes organisations see a report as an end goal rather than the start of the dialogue.
+If I had a critique, it would be that sometimes organisations see a report as an end goal rather than the start of the dialogue.
 Thinking this through, how might we get key decision makers to experience the issues and solutions that we seek their attention on, in order to get them to work alongside us to faster solve tricky problems?

 If working on a campaign to improve the way hospices operate in the UK, could you build a prototype of the ideal hospice room, based on feedback from your users?
 If working on banking reform, could you mockup a website that would show how you believe banks could be supporting people to borrow responsibly (and not overextend themselves).